alexkarargyris/Caffe_OpenCV_Android_App/README.md

 This will print the classifier's predicted class name in a text view I setup in `activity_main.xml`.
 But I suppose you know how to do this.

 - Finally you need to load up the Caffe models to your device (virtual or real).
-You can download them from the tutorial's page: http://docs.opencv.org/master/d5/de7/tutorial_dnn_googlenet.html#gsc.tab=0
+You can download them from the tutorial's page: http://docs.opencv.org/master/d5/de7/tutorial_dnn_googlenet.html#gsc.tab=0 .
+I placed an image of a space shuttle in the app's resources to let the classifier predict it.